STORM-IRIT/Radium-Engine/doc/basics/compilation.md

 ### Execution of a demo app

-To execute a demo/test application, select in the `Startup Item` list the target you want to execute.
+To execute a demo application, select in the `Startup Item` list the target you want to execute.
 For instance, `DrawPrimitiveDemo.exe (test/...)`.
 Then, select in the menu `<Debug>/Debug and Launch Settings for DrawPrimmitiveDemo` and modify the `launch.vs.json` file that is opened so that it contains the following.

 ~~~{.json}